maor6/Bayesian-Network/README.md

 # Bayesian-Network
 Assignment in AI course.
-Build a Bayesian-Network from file, and compute the probability and counts the number of multiplication and addition operations.
+Build a Bayesian-Network from file.
+Compute the probability and counts the number of multiplication and addition operations.
 The out put will show in a file.

 # Use algorithm